ETdoFresh/Blog/content/post/import/2016/2016-05-08-prototype-started.md

       * Sprite Mode: Multiple
       * Slice (Top Left of Sprite Editor) and Smart Slice

-If done correctly, you&#8217;ll have a nicely cut out Sprites (light grey box around each sprite).
+If done correctly, you'll have a nicely cut out Sprites (light grey box around each sprite).
 Click inside a grey box if dimensions are a bit off to edit it.
 Done!

 I recommend whatever the size of your sprites are, you use the max width or height value as your Pixels Per Unit in the inspector so that your sprites fit in 1-by-1 Unity Units.

-Another recommendation is to name each of your sprites&#8230; yup, it will be a pain in the butt, but will be worth it down the line.
+Another recommendation is to name each of your sprites... yup, it will be a pain in the butt, but will be worth it down the line.

 ## Animations

-Now that you have a bunch of Sprites, it&#8217;s time to animate them in a flipbook fashion.
+Now that you have a bunch of Sprites, it's time to animate them in a flipbook fashion.

 <img class="alignnone size-full wp-image-232" src="http://www.etdofresh.com/wp-content/uploads/2016/05/S05E00-3.png" alt="S05E00" width="805" height="388" />